Fantente/PacMan/README.md

 * We showed our counters.
 * We introduced additional stop/turning points w/ if || &&.

+### Homework

+* Cut the unnecessary part of the Labyrinth on the right side. `done`
+* Make PacMan stop when you press Interval. `done`
+* We do double steps, there are no odd xes only even. `done`

+## 12 December

+12:45 call km and te

-## Homework
+* Check Homework

-* Cut the unnecessary part of the Labyrinth on the right side.
+  * Cut the unnecessary part of the Labyrinth on the right side. `done`
-* Make PacMan stop when you press Interval.
+  * Make PacMan stop when you press Interval. `done`
-* We do double steps, there are no odd xes only even.
+  * We do double steps, there are no odd xes only even. `done`
+* Reduced the speed of mouth and increased the speed of movement `almost done`

+### Homework

+* See to fix this place in the code as it sometimes works slowly and somtimest fast

+                    // HOMEWORK
+                    // Sometimes works, sometimes does not :)

 ## Backlog